amos-kipngetich-korir/Lorem-Motus/Electrical team/Battery Pack.md

 $=123.2876712~=124cells$
-Sc is the umber of cells in series
+Sc is the number of cells in series

 Sc=Cb/Cc=